Hephzibah2/LITA-PROJECT-/README.md

 https://github.com/Hephzibah2/LITA-PROJECT-/blob/main/IMG_1545%20Copy.jpeg

 ### DATA QUERYING
-Here I used SQL Server to query my data. https://github.com/Hephzibah2/LITA-PROJECT-/blob/main/607b79d5-5a5b-4457-b847-c5fa5d2d06e2%20Copy.jpeg
+Here I used SQL Server to query my data to  retrieve the total sales for each product category, find the number of sales transactions in each region,find the highest-selling product by total sales value and many more

+https://github.com/Hephzibah2/LITA-PROJECT-/blob/main/607b79d5-5a5b-4457-b847-c5fa5d2d06e2%20Copy.jpeg

 ### DATA VISUALIZATION